Frequently Asked Questions about the Environmental Education Grants Program

 Applicants may send any questions regarding the submittal of their proposal to EEgrants@epa.gov.
-Applicants can keep checking the list of FAQs as it is updated during the open period of the solicitation (s).
+Applicants can keep checking the list of FAQs as it is updated during the open period of the solicitation.

-The main EE Grants webpage will also provide announcements of dates, times and call-in numbers for conference call(s) that will be held by EPA's Office of Environmental Education to clarify points in each RFP.
-Applicants who need clarification about specific requirements in each RFP may contact Karen Scott in the Office of Environmental Education at EPA Headquarters in Washington, D.C. at firstname.lastname@example.org
+The main EE Grants webpage will also provide announcements of dates, times and call-in numbers for conference call(s) that will be held by EPA's Office of Environmental Education to clarify points in the RFP.
+Applicants who need clarification about specific requirements in the RFP may contact Karen Scott in the Office of Environmental Education at EPA Headquarters in Washington, D.C. at firstname.lastname@example.org

 - How can I find out about upcoming RFPs/solicitation notices?